Spidfail/vim_config/README.md

 Sources are copied from there to your `$HOME`/`~` directory, where your `.vimrc` config file and `.vim` plugin directory should be.

 > Your old config (if there is one) is renamed by adding the extension `.old` and remain in the `$HOME` directory.

+To use the syntax analyser with c/c++ code, you need to have [clangd](https://clangd.llvm.org/installation.html) installed and available in your `$PATH`.

 ## Things to know :